 The Plan also has loan provisions whereby employees are allowed to take loans on their vested account balances.
 Loans originating during a year bear a fixed rate of interest which is set quarterly.
 Total loans to a participant cannot exceed the lesser of 50% of the participant's vested balance or \$50,000.
 Loans for any general purpose can have a term of up to 5 years.
 Loans for the purchase of a home can be up to 20 years.
 Employees are required to make installment payments at each payroll date.
 In case of termination, if the participant's account balance is less than \$1,000 the outstanding balance of a loan becomes due and payable upon the termination.
 If the participant elects not to repay the outstanding balance, the loan is canceled and deemed a distribution under the Plan.
 If the participant's account balance is \$1,000 or greater at the time of termination, the participant may elect to repay the outstanding loan balance or to continue to make monthly loan repayments on any outstanding loan balance.
-If the participant elects not to make monthly loan repayments and elects not to repay the outstanding balance, the loan is canceled and deemed a distribution under the Plan.
+If the participant elects not to repay the outstanding balance or to make monthly loan repayments and elects not to repay the outstanding balance.
+If the participant elects not to repay the outstanding balance.